rebcabin/tangledown/README.md

 - much, much more

 We'll get to error handling someday, maybe.
-Tangledown is just a little toy at the moment, but I thought it interesting to write about.
+Tangledown is [just a little toy at the moment](#disclaimer), but I thought it interesting to write about.
 If it's ever distributed to hostile users, then we will handle all the bad cases.
 But not now.
 Let's get the happy case right.

-### Second Pass: Expanding Blocks
+### Second Pass: Expanding Blocks<a id="second-pass"></a>

 Iterate over all the `tangle` tag contents and expand the